cryptocrew-validators/relayer-metrics-exporter/README.md

 Relayer Metrics Exporter is a tool designed to monitor and analyze IBC relayer activity and performance.
-It connects to one or multiple Cosmos-SDK based network, listens for new blocks, and captures relevant IBC messages to provide insights into relayer performance.
+It connects to one or multiple Cosmos-SDK based chains, listens for new blocks, and captures relevant IBC messages to provide insights into relayer performance.

 ## Features